conradludgate/async-book/src/ch00/00-introduction.md

 and to not be at the mercy of your OS scheduler.

 Whatever your reasoning, async rust should be general enough to support your needs.

+## Concurrency vs Parallelism

+Concurrency and Parallelism are different, but related concepts.

+Concurrency is the process of performing tasks out-of-order.
+For example, if you have two tasks, a simple setup is to perform task 1, then task 2.
+But if these tasks involve any waiting, then you're wasting time.
+Instead, concurrency is the idea that you can do some of task 1 and some of task 2 in any order.
+Eventually both will be complete and the same end goal is reached, but in potentially much less time.

+Parallelism is the process of performing tasks at the same time.
+This would involve multiple workers (CPU cores, services, threads, people etc) performing their single task.
+Using the example above, tasks 1 & 2 will be started immediately and will complete as soon as possible, however it might take double the resources in the worst case.

+Both concepts have the same goal of reducing the time a combination of tasks may take, but in different ways.
+Parallelism requires more resources, but concurrency can't achieve the same throughput levels.

+Async Rust provides you with **concurrency**.
+However, most async runtimes make use of thread pools in order to utilise a fixed amount of parallelism.
+In theory, this lets you achieve as much throughput as possible with the least resources available in your system.